Delboy/DryDrops/README.md

 This fully responsive website was built using the Django framework in Python.

+A link to the live project can be found [here](https://dry-drops.herokuapp.com/).

 The payment system uses a service called Stripe.
 To test this system, dummy card details can be used.
 A list of these can be found [here](https://stripe.com/docs/testing#cards).

 ![Responsive](assets/images/responsive.png)